MicrosoftDocs/powerbi-docs/articles/powerbi-service-organizational-content-packs-manage-update-delete.md

 Creating content packs is different from sharing dashboards or collaborating on them in a group.
 Read [How should I collaborate on and share dashboards and reports?](powerbi-service-how-should-i-share-my-dashboard.md) to decide on the best option for your situation.

-Only the content pack creator can do some organizational content pack tasks:
+You can only do some organizational content pack tasks if you're the content pack creator:

 -   Republish.
 -   Restrict or expand access to the content pack.